-281. CLASSIFICATION AND CATALOGING.
+- 281. CLASSIFICATION AND CATALOGING.
+Four hours credit. - In this course the student learns the fundamentals of classification according to the Dewey System and the construction of a dictionary catalog for the school library.
+It will include all necessary processes from the time books are acquired until they are ready for circulation.
+Attention is also given to the library care of pamphlets and audiovisual materials. - 282.
+REFERENCE MATERIALS FOR SCHOOL LIBRARIES.
+(Summer Session only.)
 Four hours credit.

-In this course the student learns the fundamentals of classification according to the Dewey System and the construction of a dictionary catalog for the school library.
-It will include all necessary processes from the time books are acquired until they are ready for circulation.
-Attention is also given to the library care of pamphlets and audio-visual materials.